Information

 Distance by bus 0 km, 0 h

-You leave your hotel and cycle back to National Road 7 before continuing on your bike through the fertile high valley towards Ambositra.
-On the hilly road, you will come across zebu cattle and friendly shepherds time and again.
+You leave your hotel and cycle back to National Road No. 7 before continuing your tour through the fertile high valley towards Ambositra.
+On the hilly road, you will come across Zebu cattle and friendly herdsmen.
 In the capital of handicrafts, you will visit the Zafimaniry woodcarvers, whose traditional woodcarving art has been recognised by UNESCO as one of the 47 masterpieces of traditional world culture.
-(F,M,A)
+(B,L,D)

 La Piscine Escapade 3*